PTO & PTA fundraising ideas

 Virtual book club

-Charge a registration fee or ask for donations to join your book club, and host regular discussions via Zoom or another video conferencing platform.
+Host a virtual book club and charge a small registration fee or ask for donations to join.
+Hold regular discussions via Zoom or another video conferencing platform to keep the community engaged.

-Be sure to set up recurring donations as a simple way to collect membership fees for ongoing gatherings.
+Set up recurring donations as a simple way to collect membership fees for ongoing gatherings.

 Maze for a cause

-Charge an entrance fee to walk the maze, and make transactions easy with scan-to-donate and Tap to Pay options.
+Charge an entrance fee to walk the maze and make transactions simple with scan-to-donate and Tap to Pay options.

 International Women's Day fundraiser